On Curriculum

 Students must have taken at least 4 core and 2 elective subjects to fulfill the university's minimum requirements.
 For admissions to the 6901 BSc programme, the Faculty will consider admissions based on the best 5 HKDSE subjects.
 The best 5 subjects must include English Language, Mathematics, the best Science elective subject*, plus the best two among the remaining Category A subjects and M1/ M2.
 Heavier weighting will be given to the following HKDSE subjects:

-• Science elective subjects*, Mathematics and M1/ M2: each subject will be given a weighting of 1.5
+- Science elective subjects*, Mathematics and M1/ M2: each subject will be given a weighting of 1.5

-*Science elective subjects: Biology, Chemistry, Physics, Combined Science and Integrated Science
+*Science elective subjects: Biology, Chemistry and Physics

 For Non-JUPAS applicants